 In the top right corner of the screen, there are three icons: a “plus” sign, a “heart”, and a “paper plane”.

 The “plus” sign allows you to share a new Instagram post.
 When you tap it, a new screen pops up where you can select a photo or video to share from your camera roll.
 By default, the app shows the most recent pictures that you’ve taken or downloaded to your phone.
 But if you’d like to pick a photo from an album on your phone, you can tap ‘Recents’ and select an album.
 Notice that in the bottom right corner of the screen, the app gives you the option to share different kinds of content: Posts, Stories, Reels, and Live.
 We’ll come back to this later.

 The “heart” icon takes you to your Activity page.
 This is where notifications will appear every time an Instagram user engages with your content.
 You’ll be notified of new followers, follow requests, likes, comments, and replies to your comments, among other things.

 The “paper plane” icon takes you to your inbox.
 This is where you can view and respond to your direct messages (DMs).
 You can create a new message by tapping the “pencil” icon in the top right corner and initiate a video chat by tapping the “camera” icon next to it.

 Now, let’s move on to the icons at the bottom of the home screen.
 To return to the home screen from any of the pages you just visited, tap the “X” or the “arrow” icon in the top left corner of the page.

-The “magnifying glass” takes you to the Explore page.
+- The “compass” takes you to the Explore page.
 This is where you can find new accounts to follow.
 Instagram’s algorithm gives you suggestions, but you can also search by typing in an Instagram username, the name of a place, or a hashtag (more on hashtags later).
 You can also browse by categories, which appear below the search bar.